medidai/medida-swift-utils/README.md

 ```
 LoggerService.saveErrorLog(<#T##message: String##String#>, attributes: <#T##[String : String]?#>)
 ```
-5.1. attributes is optional, by default `nil`
+5.1. attributes is optional, by default `nil`.
-5.2. all errors will be printed in debug console
+5.2. all errors will be printed in debug console.
 6. Log message:
 ```
 LoggerService.saveLog(<#T##message: String##String#>, type: <#T##LogType#>, attributes: <#T##[String : String]?#>)
 ```
-6.1. type is optional, by default `.info`
+6.1. type is optional, by default `.info`.
-6.2. attributes is optional, by default `nil`
+6.2. attributes is optional, by default `nil`.
-6.3. all messages will be printed in debug console
+6.3. all messages will be printed in debug console.
 7. Print message in debug console:
 ```
 LoggerService.printLog(<#T##message: String##String#>)